“You don’t lose hope, love. If you lose hope, you lose everything.” – Mrs Potts , Belle’s Magical World

 Hope was my pixie dust.
 Because I had hope, I was able to open my mind to finding ways to help Ben and to help myself.
 Hoping beyond hope that Ben would transition peacefully gave me the mindset to work towards making that happen.
 Love let me cope with the moments when hope was waning.

 Hope also has helped me get through grief.
 It has allowed me to envision a positive future without Ben but with love.
 It allows me to seek opportunities to help others who are dealing with ALS.
+It has inspired me to raise awareness about student family caregivers and to find ways to support these students in the school where I teach.

 I still have hope and I do make wishes.
 I hope that I always honor Ben’s memory in a way that he would appreciate.
 I hope that my blog and interactions with people affected by ALS will help and comfort them.
 I hope that I will find love again.
 I hope beyond measure that a cure will be found for this horrible disease.